segment-integrations/analytics-ios-integration-mixpanel/README.md

 ## Usage

-Import the Mixpanel integration in your AppDelegate:
+After adding the dependency, you must register the integration with our SDK.
+To do this, import the Mixpanel integration in your `AppDelegate`:

 ```
 #import <Segment-Mixpanel/SEGMixpanelIntegrationFactory.h>